awmatheson/dataflow-coinbase-order-flow/README.md

 # dataflow-order-book
-A dataflow that maintains an orderbook in real-time and outputs details of the spread.
+A dataflow that maintains an order book in real-time from the coinbase level2 data and outputs details of the spread.

 Requires Python >=3.7